MegatronJeremy/Snowstorm/README.md

 If God permits this will one day be a full-fledged Vulkan game engine.

-There are two included projects - one called _Core_, and one called _App_.
-[Premake](https://github.com/premake/premake-core) is used to generate project files.
+There are three included projects - __Core__, __App__ and __Editor__. __CMake__ in conjunction with __Conan2__ is used to generate project files.

 Core builds into a static library and is meant to contain common code intended for use in multiple applications.
-App builds into an executable and links the Core static library, as well as provides an include path to Core's code.
+App and Editor build into an executable and link the Core static library, as well as having an include path to Core's code.

-The `Scripts/` directory contains build scripts for Windows and Linux, and the `Vendor/` directory contains Premake binaries (currently version `5.0-beta2`).
+The `Scripts/` directory contains a generate solution script for a Visual Studio solution file, as well as a build script.

 ## License
 - UNLICENSE for this repository (see `UNLICENSE.txt` for more details)